Diabetes is not a life sentence.

 I have not specified an exact diet or exercise plan as this varies from person to person based on a variety of factors.
 Like I said earlier no two humans have the exact same mechanism.
 What works for one may not do so for another.

 The one thing you need to remember is that natural healing is a slow process, so don’t expect results overnight.
 Consistency and persistence are the two keywords that you need to keep in mind while you heal yourself naturally.

 So why is it that people don’t try this method instead of depending on medicines that ultimately make them even sicker?
 In other words, why don’t the doctors tell you diabetes can be reversed or healed without medicine.

 That’s because these doctors were taught by professors who got their medical doctorates when they were young, learning from old textbooks which were probably written during the world wartime.

 People don’t like change, most people like to simply follow the herd.
 Do what others are doing – take the diabetes medicines.
 They are afraid to otherwise.

 The more important one is that there is a lot of money in keeping you sick.
 Diabetes medication is a big industry and why would you be advised of a treatment which does not generate money for them.

-Can you tell me of any treatment publicised for a disease which does not require you to take medicine and generate money for some drug company?
+Can you tell me of any treatment publicized for a disease that does not require you to take medicine and generate money for some drug company?
 Well, there is none.